earlysaints/database/gedcom2jsonld.md

 > (Luther) @Brandon: Agreed.
 We'll want to cross this bridge eventually, I suspect, but for the purpose of initial match generation I don't think it will be necessary.
 >
-> The multimap idea is actually quasi-normative in JSON-LD; see, for example, [the "@container" : "@language" example usage in the current JSON-LD standard](http://www.w3.org/TR/json-ld/#string-internationalization).
+> The multimap idea is actually has precedent in JSON-LD; see, for example, [the `"@container" : "@language"` example usage in the current JSON-LD standard](http://www.w3.org/TR/json-ld/#string-internationalization).
-> Defining appropriate "@container"-like syntax will probably be something we tackle at some point.
+> Defining appropriate `@container`-like syntax will probably be something we tackle at some point.

 ## Multimaps